 Services like Salesforce.com analyze the many layers of data that affect sales performance.
 It can tell if products are being held up in shipping from the warehouse to the retail store or if sales contracts are getting caught up in legal.
 This helps business executives make the right adjustments to bump up their sales forecasts for the future.

-For even more information about sales forecasts and related business topics, see the links on the next page.
+For even more information about sales forecasts and related business topics, see the links below.